Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Download the latest Version of the Program and extract it to the Desktop

-- After extracting the Program to your Desktop, go to the "Getting Started" Folder
+- After extracting the Program to your Desktop, go to the "Installer" Folder

-- Run the start.bat File [It will install all the needed Requirements] [Works aswell on Linux & MacOS]
+- Run the install.bat File [It will install all the needed Requirements] [Works aswell on Linux & MacOS]

-- After that download & Install Visual Studio Code from here: https://code.visualstudio.com/
+- - After that open and enter your Bot Credentials from the next Step into the .env File.

+- Fill in your Discord Bot Token you can get it from here: [https://discordapp.com/developers]

 - (Optional) Download & install the FFmpeg from their Official Website.
 [ONLY NEEDED if you want to play music on your Server]

-- Open the Discord-Bot.py in Visual Studio Code

-- Fill in your Discord Bot Token you can get it from here: [https://discordapp.com/developers]

-- Edit the Token and the User Role and any other Information that is needed in the File and save it and overwrite the existing File.

 - If you done everything correctly you should see a Connection Message in the Console when u start the Program!